 - Religious Institutions

-Religious institutions are charged half the normal fee assessed to non-residential businesses, resulting in a 125 space maximum for those that reach the 250 space limit.
+Religious institutions are charged half the normal fee assessed to non-residential businesses.
 This decision was made because parking requirements for these institutions are relatively high to accommodate large services, while the parking lots are not fully utilized during the week.

 - Vacant Property